pengfeng/ask.py/README.md

                                   on the content
-  --extract-schema-file TEXT      Pydantic schema for the extract mode --inference-model-name TEXT     Model name to use for inference --hybrid-search                 Use hybrid search mode with both vector
+  --extract-schema-file TEXT      Pydantic schema for the extract mode --inference-model-name TEXT     Model name to use for inference --vector-search-only            Do not use hybrid search mode, use vector
+                                  search only.
-                                  search and full-text search -c, --run-cli                   Run as a command line tool instead of launching the Gradio UI -l, --log-level [DEBUG|INFO|WARNING|ERROR]
+  -c, --run-cli                   Run as a command line tool instead of
+                                  launching the Gradio UI -l, --log-level [DEBUG|INFO|WARNING|ERROR]